magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMedia/Player/NativeBindings/UnityEngine.XR.MagicLeap.MLMedia.Player.NativeBindings.MLMediaPlayerMetrics.md

 ### AverageVideoBitrate {#int-averagevideobitrate}

-The average bitrate (bps) of video playbac.
+The average bitrate (bps) of video playbac

 ```csharp